UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 And I think that this customizability is super important in NFTs because it's something that we've always done gaming, and it's not something that we want to stop doing.
 So making your NFT project change, in my opinion, is a very progressive way to build an NFT out, and it might not be the current market, but it's without question that it's going to be what people want when they're able to play games.
 Because right now, there is not realistic.
 Right now, the reality is we are just trading in NFTs.
 There are no games yet, but when the games exist, we're going to want to be able to go in the game and alter our experience, if that makes sense.

-**Trevor:** Yeah, I 100% agree.
+**Ryan:** Yeah, I 100% agree.
 So many people are leaking pictures of different Charles in the chat and all the different polymorphs variations.
 It's just cool to see how a year ago these things came out, and now there's this whole community around them and all this incredible aesthetic, a little scary art, that we all enjoy and identify with to some degree or another.
 I know this most recent clown that Mark posted is when I've been using it in many of my tweets because it greatly encaptures everything I want to say.

 **Zach:** Yeah.
 I don't know why.
 Every time I go into the blender with the 3 Charles, it ends up scary.